phlummox/pptx-to-md/README.md

 ```

 Convenience wrapper around pptx-to-yaml and yaml-to-md.
 Also converts
-SVG files to encapsulaed PostScript (EPS) for use by LaTeX,
+SVG files to encapsulated PostScript (EPS) for use by LaTeX,
-and attempts to use Pandoc to output .tex and .pdf.
+and attempts to use Pandoc to create LaTeX and PDF files.
-(If it fails, the .md file needs some tidying, so the
+(If it fails, that means the .md file needs some tidying, so the
-.pdf just isn't output.)
+PDF files just isn't produced.)

 ## prerequisites